XuehaiPan/nvitop/README.md

                         Use ASCII characters only, which is useful for terminals without Unicode support.

 coloring:
+  --force-color         Force colorize even when `stdout` is not a TTY terminal.
   --light               Tweak visual results for light theme terminals in monitor mode.
                         Set variable `NVITOP_MONITOR_THEME="light"` on light terminals for convenience.
   --gpu-util-thresh th1 th2